microsoft/project-html-website/README.md

 # Sample HTML website

-Sample HTML/CSS web app that you can deploy to Azure.
+Sample HTML/CSS web app that you can develop to Azure.

 ## License